OneRedOak/sample-ruby-couchdb/README.md

-Ruby RethinkDB Sample
+Ruby CouchDB Sample
 =====================

-Uses RethinkDB to test simple document insertion on a CouchDB instance.
+Uses RSpec and SimpleCov to test simple document insertion on a CouchDB instance.